Donald Takayama

 Donald Moke Takayama (November 16, 1943 – October 22, 2012) was an American professional surfer and surfboard shaper.
 Originally a longboard surfer, Takayama won the Master's division of the United States Surfing Champions in 1971, 1972 and 1973.
 Hawaiian born, Takayama learned to surf at Waikiki Beach and moved to California in the mid-1950s.
-Takayama died of complications from heart surgery; he is survived by his wife and four daughters.
+Takayama died of complications from surgery; he is survived by his wife and four daughters.

 Early life and childhood

 Takayama started surfing during his kindergarten year at Waikiki Beach on the south shore of Oʻahu, Hawaii.
 At 45 pounds, his 95-pound redwood surfboard was too heavy to carry home.
 Takayama decided he would have to keep his surfboard at the beach, so he buried it in the sand for safe keeping.

 Well, the next day I was digging holes everywhere, and the oldtimers who played checkers in Kapiolani Park were looking at me, shaking their heads.
 I looked like a sand crab.
 Finally, I found a hole in the seawall and stuffed my little board in there.
 That's where I kept it all summer.